Key Quote

 Key Words

-Roland Barthes's hermeneutic code describes how narratives create enigmas (puzzles, mysteries) that drive the reader forward.
+Narratives create enigmasenigmas — puzzles, mysteries that drive the reader forward.
 Darcy's dismissal generates the novel's central enigma: how will these two people — divided by pride and prejudice — come together?
-This single sentence creates the narrative tension that sustains 60 chapters.
-Barthes argues that the pleasure of reading depends on the gradual resolution of such enigmas: Austen's genius is to generate maximal readerly desire from a single, casually cruel remark.
+This single sentence creates the narrative tensionnarrative tension — The suspense created by unresolved conflicts or questions in a story that sustains 60 chapters.
+The pleasure of reading depends on the gradual resolution of such enigmas: Austen's genius is to generate maximal readerly desire from a single, casually cruel remark.
 Every subsequent scene is shaped by the reader's awareness of this initial misjudgment.

 Key Words